 The Bellevue Botanical Garden is 53 acres of cultivated gardens, restored woodland, and natural wetlands.
 The Garden’s mission is to display the best plants and gardening practices for healthy, beautiful Northwest gardens.
 The 13 acres of cultivated gardens are broken into categories including a Native Discovery Garden and an Urban Meadow, both of which have received grant funding from King Conservation District.

 The Urban Meadow received a KCD grant in 2016 for on-the-ground materials including plants, rocks, and irrigation.
 You can learn about this project at https://www.pacifichorticulture.org/articles/making-an-urban-meadow/.

 This year, the Garden used a KCD grant to revamp its Native Discovery Garden.
 This included a trail redesign and around 1000 new plantings of roughly 120 varieties of native plants and cultivars.
 All plants are native to northwestern North America, and about 90% are native to Washington specifically.

 The Garden hosts fun volunteer events to help with the work.

 Visitors to the garden can learn about the use of native plants and get inspired to use them in their own home garden and landscaping projects.
-If you feel inspired, don’t forget to check out KCD’s Native Plant Sale for affordable, hearty native plant stock.
+If you feel inspired, don’t forget to check out KCD’s Native Plant Sale and Community Fair for affordable, hearty native plant stock.